mikoskinen/Blazor.Animate/README.md

 ## Running animation manually

-It's possible to run the event manually.
+It's possible to run the animation manually.
 Please note that the animated component will be hidden until the animation is manually executed.

 To animate component manually, first set the IsManual to true and also capture the reference to the component: